 - U.S. Army Space and Missile Defense Command/Army Forces Strategic Command

 Colorado is known for its snowy winters in the mountains and mild winter weather in the foothills.
 The state is proud to be one of the sunniest locations around, averaging more than 300 sunny days per year.
-Summers are warm and dry, attracting many "snowbirds" to adapt it as a summer home.
+Summers are warm and dry, attracting many "snowbirds" to adopt it as a summer home.
 Although the average daily temperature is 69 degrees Fahrenheit for May, plan to dress in layers when you travel to the Space Symposium, as the weather can and does change often in Colorado!

-Restaurants Near The Broadmoor Hotel
+Restaurants Near The Broadmoor

-The Broadmoor Hotel offers a wide variety of dining experiences in its award-winning restaurants.
+The Broadmoor offers a wide variety of dining experiences in its award-winning restaurants.
 The choices range from fantastic pub fare to steakhouse favorites, to the finest in fine dining.
 To read more about dining at The Broadmoor, click here.